sepehrjo/Visitor-Management-System-Java-EE-/README.md

 - `war/`: Contains the web interface (JSP), servlets (Controllers), and CSS.
 - `.gitignore`: Keeps the repository clean by ignoring build and IDE files.

-## How to contribute
-1. Fork the repository.
-2. Create a feature branch.
-3. Submit a Pull Request with a clear description of your changes.

-## How to roll back cleanup
-If you need to undo the cleanup, use these commands:
-- `git checkout cleanup/backup-20251226115213`
-- Or revert the specific commit.

 ## License
 No license file found.